Vel-San/wbmbot_v2/README.md

 - [ ] Add "excluded_applications.json" that shows all applications that were excluded by the filter
 - [ ] Add color_printer class into the works with the logger
 - [ ] Notify via e-mail whenever the bot applies to an application
+- [X] Download the 'Angebote' page as an HTML for records keeping
 - [ ] Download the viewing of an apartment as a PDF (Available on WBM) for records keeping
 - [ ] Automatically detect if internet network connection is down and pause/restart once back